RedBearLab/Biscuit/README.md

 1. How to change the baudrate of the UART?

   > The charateristic, UUID: 0x713D0004-503E-4C75-BA94-3148F18D941E can be used for changing the baudrate.
 You can use LightBlue or BLExplr Apps available on iOS or B-BLE on Android to change it.

+  > To change the baudrate, write a byte 0x00 (9600bps), 0x01 (19200bps), 0x02 (38400bps), 0x03 (57600bps) or 0x04 (115200bps) to the characteristic.

-See our wiki for details, https://github.com/RedBearLab/Biscuit/wiki
+  > See our wiki for details, https://github.com/RedBearLab/Biscuit/wiki

 More Information
 ================